 I’ve got to admit; coming up with the perfect blog name is no easy task, especially if it’s in the English Language.
-There are 171,476 words in the language for you to play around with.
+There are 171,476 words for you to play around with.

 The good side of having many words in the language is the ability to use words that are different as compared to other blogs in your niche/industry.
 Generally, to stand out and be distinguishable, no two bloggers have the same blog names.

 The question is: Out of all the words, which one will you settle for?